3 lbs (1.4 kg) Roma/Plummy tomatoes (*see Notes)

 Prepare an ice bath, then blanch the tomatoes in the boiling water for 1 minute or until the skin starts to pull back.
 Remove and place in the ice bath for 5-10 minutes.
 The skins should now peel off easily.

 After peeling the tomatoes, blend them with a little water until pureed.

-Heat a couple of tablespoons of olive oil in pot.
+Heat the olive oil in a pot.
 Add the onion, garlic and pinch of salt, and sauté until translucent.
 Pour in the tomato puree and stir to combine.

 Bring to a boil, then reduce to a simmer and partially cover.
 Cook the sauce for at least 2 hours (even longer!), stirring occasionally, until it has thickened. (**see Notes)

 Turn off the heat and blend the sauce again for a smoother result.
 Finally, stir in the tablespoon of olive oil, fresh basil and salt to taste.

 Serve immediately with your favourite pasta, a drizzle of olive oil and more fresh basil, or store for up to 4 days in the fridge.